How to Become a Human Resources Manager

-How long it takes to become a human resources manager varies depending on your educational and professional experience.
-A bachelor’s degree typically takes about 4 years to complete.
-If you decide to earn a master’s degree, that coursework typically requires another 2 years.
+How long it takes may vary depending on your educational and professional experience.
+A bachelor’s degree typically takes about four years to complete.
+If you decide to earn a master’s degree, that coursework typically requires another two years.

 “Meeting people within the profession is one of the sure-fire ways to get hired within human resources,” Gualco said.

-Is HR a Good Job?
+Is HR Management a Good Job?

-If you love working with people and want to play an important role in the long term success of an organization, then working as a human resources manager could be a great fit.
+If you love working with people and want to play an important role in the long-term success of an organization, then working as a human resources manager could be a great fit.

-HR professionals have become key players in not just the day to day management of a workforce, but in the long term, strategic planning of an organization.
-To really succeed as a human resources manager today, you need to be more than a people-person with good communication skills, said Jammer, you need to be a critical thinker, problem solver and strategic leader.
+HR professionals have become major players in not just the day-to-day management of a workforce but the long-term planning of an organization.
+To really succeed in this role today, you need to be more than a people person with good communication skills, said Jammer; you need to be a critical thinker, problem solver and strategic leader.

 How Much Do HR Managers Make?

 How much you can make as an HR manager depends on where you work.
-The median annual wage for human resources managers was $116,720 in 2019, according to BLS data.
+The median annual wage for human resources managers was $126,230 in 2021, according to BLS data.

-Is Being a Human Resources Manager Hard?
+Is It Hard to Become a Human Resources Manager?

 Being a human resources manager requires more than education and professional experience.
-It also requires key soft skills that can be less tangible to develop than technical skills or industry knowledge.
+It also requires soft skills that can be less tangible to develop than technical skills or industry knowledge.